zhenga8533/zhenga8533/README.md

 ## Hi there 👋, I'm Allen!

 ### About Me
-  - 🎓 In my third year studying Computer Science at The Ohio State University.
+  - 🎓 In my fourth year studying Computer Science at The Ohio State University.
   - 📚 I’m currently attempting to learn neural networks and app development.
   - 🌱 Trying my best to expand my knowledge in software development.
   - 📫 Reach me at: [zhenga8533@gmail.com](mailto:zhenga8533@gmail.com)